 Sheltered within 32 miles of fringed reef on the southern shore and three miles of white sand on the western shore, Molokai retains much of the flavor of "Old Hawaii."
 Ancient fishponds, the world's largest sea cliffs and a 250-foot jungle waterfall seem nearly untouched by time.
-Hiking, mule riding, kayaking and extraordinary snorkeling open a window into the rich beauty and pristine environment of this small island, so close to neighboring Maui and Oahu, and yet far enough away to preserve tradition....and tranquility.
+Hiking, kayaking and extraordinary snorkeling open a window into the rich beauty and pristine environment of this small island, so close to neighboring Maui and Oahu, and yet far enough away to preserve tradition....and tranquility.

 For a certain traveler, Molokai isn't just another Hawaiian island; it's the only island.
 People who enjoy Molokai aren't looking for a commercial luau, fancy shops, big resorts and the company of tourists.
 They go there for another reason altogether - serenity, empty beaches and wild outdoor beauty.
 They go to hike, kayak, bike and ride horses.
 Molokai is a perfect destination for families looking to reconnect without the distracting hustle and bustle.
 For couples, the quiet charms of Molokai allow the focus to stay on each other.

 People also come to experience Hawaiian culture at ancient sites, like the enormous temple platform called Iliiliopae Heiau, and in the rock wall fishponds that line the island's South Shore.
 They are celebrated in down-home community festivals for Aloha Week, the winter Makahiki season and the annual Ka Hula Piko Festival commemorating Molokai as the birthplace of hula.